cjbassi/vim-anywhere/README.md

 ## Usage

-Run the script and give 'vim', 'nvim', or 'gvim' and your default terminal if you are using vim or nvim.
+Run the script and give `vim`, `nvim`, or `gvim` and your default terminal if you're using Vim or Neovim.

 Example:
 ```